rabouzia/minishell/README.md

 ### Our goal 🎯
 ---
-The final challenge in the C language
+- The final challenge in the C language
-The students learned the importance of team projects and increased their understanding of shell programming and how the operating system works
+- The students learned the importance of team projects
+- understanding of shell programming and how the operating system works

-### Commit Rules
+### Commit Rules 📜
 ---
-- Force push and push to main branch are prohibited
+- **Force push and push to main branch are prohibited**
-- Create a sub-branch instead of the main branch
+- Create and push a sub-branch instead of the main branch
+- Sub-branch should have a title and a comment
 - Each commit have to be pushed with a brief comment of what you've written code
-- Use labeling and questions for peer review
+- Use **labeling and questions** for peer review

-### Process
+### Process 🧶
 ---
 1. Input Handling
 - Use the readline or read system call to accept user input.